artginzburg/macOS-Essentials/README.md

 #### [Flume](https://flumeapp.com) - Instagram client

-- Allows to do everything we do in Instagram on mobiles.
+- Allows us to do everything we do in Instagram on mobiles.

 ### Music